adil22jaleel/ERA_V1_Learning/s8_assignment/README.md

 - Since layer normalization normalizes every channel of every image, it performs the worst.
 This is a unique instance of group normalization involving only one group.

 - Using batch normalization, all of the images in a batch are normalized for each channel.

+In conclusion, the choice of normalization method depends on the particular specifications and features of the issue.
+Layer Normalisation is appropriate for sequential data or when batch statistics are incorrect, while Batch Normalisation is beneficial for higher batch sizes.
+By functioning well with smaller batch sizes and providing some level of independence within channel groups, group normalization presents a compromise.